akucintavalent/akucintavalent/README.md

 **About me**

-Currently, I work at DeSmart.
+Currently, I work at Honeywell.

 <br/>